cloudfoundry-community/splunk-firehose-nozzle/README.md

 ```
 cf set-env <APP_NAME> SPLUNK_INDEX <ENV_VAR_VALUE>
 ```
+#### Please note
-If you are updating env on the fly, make sure that `APP_CACHE_INVALIDATE_TTL` is greater tha 0s.
+> If you are updating env on the fly, make sure that `APP_CACHE_INVALIDATE_TTL` is greater tha 0s.
 Otherwise cached app-info will not be updated and events will not be sent to required index.

 ### Index routing via Splunk configuration